bjpop/varlap/README.md

 Replace `OUT` with the absolute path of the directory to write the log file.
 For example, if you want the log file written to the current working directory, replace `OUT` with `$PWD`.
 As above, you will also need to replace `DATA` with the absolite path to the directory containing your input BAM files.

-## Usage with singularity
+## Usage with Singularity

 Singularity can be used to run Docker containers.
 This can be useful in some environments where Docker is not available (e.g. High Performance Computing systems).

 The principles are similar to using Docker, though some of the command line syntax is different.
 The example below shows how to run snvly on a tumour normal pair, assuming that the Docker container has been imported as `snvly_latest.sif`.
-Instructions for pulling the container using singularity are provided above.
+Instructions for pulling the container using Singularity are provided above.

 ```
 singularity exec --containall -B DATA:/bam snvly_latest.sif snvly --labels tumour normal -- /bam/tumour.bam /bam/normal.bam < sample.vcf > sample.snvly.csv